Santi-13/obisidian-notes-vault/Pole Placement.md

 $\dot x_1 = x_2$
 $\dot x_2 = 2x_1 - x_2$

 We can transform the $A$ matrix into one that uses a different set of state variables to describe the system in order to more clearly see how eigenvalues affect the system.
-We define a matrix of eigenvectors $E$.
+We define a matrix of eigenvectors of $A$ as $E$.

 $x = Ez$